 All Surfshark VPN servers work in a Camouflage Mode that acts as a stealth protocol.
 This feature is crucial for any service in China, which uses Deep Packet Inspection to detect that you’re using a VPN.
 Finally, the NoBorders mode allows you to access Facebook, Google, and other blocked services.

 Do we recommend to use Surfshark VPN in China?

-Based on the results of our analysis, we’re pretty confident that Surfshark VPN is a good choice for China.
+Based on the results of our analysis, we’re pretty confident that Surfshark VPN is a good choice for China in 2020.

-Anonymous payment, fast servers, multi-hop and zero-knowledge DNS are some of the great reasons.
-The only downside is that Surfshark VPN is still one of the younger VPNs out there, so it hasn’t really been put through the trials and tribulations of mass Chinese use yet.
+The only possible downside is that Surfshark VPN is still one of the younger VPNs out there, so it hasn’t really been put through the trials and tribulations of mass Chinese use yet.